 Which makes choosing the best server CPU for gaming that little bit harder.

-For many reasons (such as power requirements, server cooling provisions, hardware costs), most servers hosted in data centers now use multi-core CPUs, such as Intel Xeon Scalable Processor line, with relatively low clock speeds, typically 2.1Ghz to 2.8Ghz.
-These systems are typically used in virtualized infrastructure, allowing operators to pool CPUs, RAM and network connectivity to improve performance.
+For many reasons (such as power requirements, server cooling provisions and hardware costs), most servers hosted in data centers today use multi-core CPUs, such as Intel Xeon Scalable Processor line, with relatively low clock speeds (typically 2.1Ghz to 2.8Ghz).
+These systems are usually used in virtualized infrastructure environments, allowing operators to pool CPUs, RAM and network connectivity to improve performance.

 “But if game servers are engineered for single thread operations, aren’t I paying for another seven CPU cores that will never be used?”